A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

-\begin{corollary} For any constant $d\in \Ints_+$, {\sc Independent Set} and {\sc Vertex Cover} can be solved in $2^{O(n^{1-1/d})}$ time on intersection graphs of similarly-sized $d$-dimensional fat objects, even if the geometric representation is not given. \end{corollary}
+\begin{corollary} Let $d\geq 2$ be a fixed constant, and let $G$ be an intersection graph of similarly sized fat objects in $\Reals^d$.
+Then we can solve \IS and {\sc Vertex Cover} on $G$ in $2^{O(n^{1-1/d})}$ time, even if the geometric representation is not given. \end{corollary}

 In the remainder of this section, because we need additional assumptions that are derived from the properties of intersection graphs, we state our results in terms of algorithms operating directly on intersection graphs.
 However, note that underlying each of these results is an algorithm operating on a weighted tree decomposition of the contracted graph.